 4) Shipper put (gives a Shipper the right to turn back some or all of its firm transportation capacity).

 All options will be purchased or sold pursuant to a Transport Option Amendment that is part of a firm transportation service agreement.
-The Transport Option Amendment specifies the option fee, underlying transportation rate, quantity, term of option, term of transportation service, receipt points and delivery points.
+The Transport Option Amendment specifies the option fee, underlying transportation rate, quantity, date of exercise, term of transportation service, receipt points and delivery points.
 Rights to receipt and delivery points may be designated as primary, alternate or both.
 All Shippers must meet the creditworthiness standards of Transwestern's tariff as of the time the agreement is executed and when the option is exercised.
 When an option is exercised, the transportation agreement shall be amended to reflect the increase or decrease in the contract quantity, as appropriate.
 A Shipper that does not currently have a firm transportation agreement may sell a Transporter put option to Transwestern or purchase a Shipper call option from Transwestern by entering into a firm transportation agreement with a quantity of zero, and a Transport Option Amendment.
 If the option is exercised, the firm transportation agreement would be amended to reflect the quantity of capacity for which the option was exercised.

+Options shall be subject to the tariff General Terms and Conditions listed in the proposed tariff sheets.
+Additionally, the tariff sheets specifically state that options may not be released or assigned except in connection with the release of capacity or the assignment of the underlying transport agreement in accordance with the applicable provisions of Transwestern's tariff.

 Reason for Filing